shidosaiga/My_Dapp_Web_3.0_Concept/README.md

-This project is concept for study for create media website 3.0 .
+This project is concept study for create media website 3.0 .